tfpf/points-table-projector/doc/README.md

 </details>

-In the last (i.e. eighth) scenario, Banana will finish at position 2.
+In the last (i.e. eighth) scenario, Banana finish at position 2.

 The final points table is shown under `fixtures.results`.
 Banana get 4 points in all.
 Guava top the table with 6 points.
 Apple, Orange and Jackfruit end up with 4, 4 and 2 points respectively.